jin-woo-jeon/XAI_Project_Proposal/README.md

 We conduct experiments on four long-tail datasets, including:
 - **CIFAR100-LT** : CIFAR-100-LT is constructed with various imbalance ratios, including 100, 50, and 10.
-- **Places-LT** (Liu et al., 2019): Comprising 62.5K images from 365 classes, with class sizes ranging from a maximum of 4980 to a minimum of 5 images.
+- **Places-LT** : Comprising 62.5K images from 365 classes, with class sizes ranging from a maximum of 4980 to a minimum of 5 images.

 In addition to measuring overall accuracy, we follow the evaluation protocol introduced by Liu et al. (2019) to report accuracy across three subsets of classes:
 - **Head classes**: Classes with more than 100 images.